wolfSSL/wolfPKCS11/README.md

 ### WOLFPKCS11_TOKEN_PATH

 Path into which files are stored that contain token data.
-When not set, defaults to: /tmp
+If unset, wolfPKCS11 tries, in order, the directory specified by `WOLFPKCS11_TOKEN_PATH`, any store directory configured by NSS, the user's home directory (`~/.wolfPKCS11` on POSIX or `%APPDIR%\wolfPKCS11` on Windows), and finally the optional `WOLFPKCS11_DEFAULT_TOKEN_PATH` build-time setting.
+There is no fallback to `/tmp`; deployments must provide a secure storage location explicitly.

 ### WOLFPKCS11_NO_STORE